30dbs/c64x/README.md

 # c64x
-Code Base for the c64 "draw a cross" compo but Janne Hellsten
+My entries into the c64 "draw a cross" compo created by Janne Hellsten

 See: